bash-stash/chnu-aspirantura/README.md

-# The software for university department of graduate students
+# The software for university(BSNU) department of graduate students